madalinbartos/madalinbartos/README.md

-👋 Hey there, welcome to my GitHub space!
+👋 Hey there, welcome to my GitHub!
 I'm Madalin, a Senior Full Stack Engineer with over 6 years of experience in web development.

 🔥 What ignites my passion?
 Collaborating on great projects with fellow tech enthusiasts, because I'm genuinely passionate about the world of coding.